Be who you were made to be and let go of the restNow Available for Preorder!

-As far as I could tell, everyone else was pretty much okay and I was kind of a mess, so everyone else was better, and I was the worst.
-This is basically a mathematical law.
-Or at least logic.
+As far as I could tell, everyone else was pretty much okay and I was kind of a mess, so everyone else was better and I was the worst.

 But what if you are the way you are—as my friend Jessica says—for a damn good reason?
-What if being kind of a mess is just what it means to be human?
+What if being kind of a mess is just part of being human?

-This is your invitation to make life simpler by giving yourself permission to let go of who you think you’re supposed to be, and become who you really are.
-(Figuring that out is kind of the best.)
+This is a story about making life simpler by letting go of who you think you’re supposed to be and becoming who you really are.

 Preorder a copy today: